-Quito has several internationally renowned universities, such as the Universidad de San Francisco, from which the program draws lecturers and ISP advisors.
-It is also home to many NGOs, which students are able to visit and with whom students often organize Independent Study Projects (ISPs).
+Quito has several internationally renowned universities including the Universidad de San Francisco, from which the program draws lecturers and Independent Study Project advisors.
+Quito is also home to many NGOs, which students are able to visit and with whom students often organize their ISPs.

 One of Ecuador’s most challenging and controversial issues is how to develop while preserving the natural resources its development has so often depended upon.
-Ecuador’s constitution actually posits Nature as a subject with rights, and its many indigenous communities share a worldview that also calls directly for the respect of natural resources and sites.
-In practice, however, Ecuador relies upon extractive industries and tourism, with their resulting environmental risks, to develop.
-On this excursion to the Galápagos, you will study the discourses related to sustainability and tourism as you explore this most fascinating site.
+Ecuador’s constitution posits Nature as a subject with rights, and its many indigenous communities share a worldview that calls for the respect of natural resources and sites.
+In practice, however, Ecuador’s development relies on extractive industries and tourism – with their resulting environmental risks.

 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.